protocol

 Make sure you have safety in mind.
 Bats and other delights carry disease (face masks are a good thing when wandering in an old cellar or attic.)
 Know your terrain.
 Are the floors solid?

 Although you may be tempted to let a video just run and run and run and run, please realize that later you will have to listen or watch it run and run and run and run.... boredom happens, and you may miss something with a yawn or distraction.
 We try to keep our hand held video recordings to 15 minutes or less.
-Then we stop, and start again so that you can review in increments.
+Then we stop, and start again so that you can review in increments, in the same way you will record and review EVP sessions.

 If running a standing video (located in one spot to record while you are not there) please take the time to go back, turn it off, and restart a new video.
 Trust us, you will thank us later when reviewing.
 We might let a standing video run an half an hour at a time.
 That's a half an hour watching the same static scene.
 No commercials.
 No blinking.
 Yeah.
 It's all that.